AllYarnsAreBeautiful/ayab-manual/docs/API.md

 When the device has test results to report it sends a variable length message consisting of a token (testResult = 0x85), a parameter value, and ASCII text.
 A parameter value of 0x01 indicates that the text contains test output.
-A value of 0x00 indicates that the test has terminated.
+Other values indicate that the test has terminated.